bashman4u84/zone01-Piscine/checkpoint_solutions_batch_2.md

-# Checkpoint Solutions: Batch 2
+# Checkpoint Solutions: Batch 2 (Corrected)

-This document contains programming questions, solutions, and explanations for checkpoints 6-10.
+This document contains programming questions, solutions, and ultra-detailed, beginner-friendly explanations of the **correct code from the solution files** for checkpoints 6-10.

 ---